ksoze84/sokore/README.md

 ### Destroying the instance

 You may destroy the instance when needed using the **destroyInstance()** method.
 This method must be called **on the unmount callback** of the component using it.
-This first checks if there are active state hook listeners active.
+This method first checks if there are active state hook listeners active.
 If there isn't, the instance reference is deleted, and the **instanceDeleted()** method is called if exists.

 If you implement **instanceDeleted()**, remember that it is not the equivalent of an unmount component callback.